Yuubi-san/dimensional/README.md

 equivalent to `throughput = throughput - 240*(k*bps)`.
-Subtraction (and other “linear” operations, such as addition and comparison) converts both sides to a unit of some scale that is the greatest common divisor of the two scales (which in this simple case happens to be one of them–kilo–because 1000 evenly divides 1 000 000).
+Subtraction (and other “linear” operations, such as addition and comparison) converts both sides to a unit of some scale that is the greatest common divisor of the two scales (which in this simple case happens to be one of them—kilo—because 1000 evenly divides 1 000 000).
 That way the conversion coefficients are always integers greater than or equal to one.
 This is to satisfy another design constraint: never invent runtime divisions in arithmetic operations unless that’s absolutely necessary.